debabratp/Kafka_9to11_4May22_12May22/README.md

         + Kafka can be configured on a single clustur or a multiple - clustur
         + Kafka can be used in any scale of utility
+        + Kafaka can be used as a event store

     Message Driven System